🇺🇸

 Are the flour tortillas made with lard?
 Can I have corn tortillas instead?

-Corn tortillas are almost always safeFlour tortillas frequently contain lard
+Any Mexican restaurant when ordering tacos, burritos, or wraps Corn tortillas are almost always lard-free; flour tortillas frequently contain it

 Tortilla swap

-Is this made with chicken or beef stock — or any meat broth?
+Is this made with vegetable stock, not chicken or beef stock?

 Does the dressing contain honey, dairy, or eggs?